-28 DAYS @ SEA CRUISING
+28 DAYS AT SEA

 The journey began in Dubai and finished 28 days later in Lisbon.
 Highlights for me were a day at Petra and the slow crawl through the Suez Canal.
 These are both sites that as a solo traveler you just don't get to add to a solo itinerary.
 There were stops along the way at Corfu, Cephalonia, Kotor, Dubrovnik, Venice, Ancona, Messina, Salerno and Barcelona before disembarking in Lisbon.
 My fellow passengers were venturing on, some disembarking in at Southhampton, but the majority heading back to New Zealand and Australia.